nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
-The Web Development category provides resources and guides on building and maintaining web applications, including integration with external services through APIs.
+The Web Development category provides resources and guides for building and maintaining web applications, including topics related to APIs and other web development technologies.
 This category currently includes information on APIs, with more topics to be added in the future.
 *Subcategories: Apis*
 *Items: 2*